nanoix9/2019Papers/dw/ass2/projectReport.md

 information is kept in *Sales* table.
 Since the amount of money in sales is a more frequent used number, we add to fact table an *amount* filed which is calculated by $\mathit{quantity}\times \mathit{price}$.
-In section \ref{price-attribute} further discussions will be provided on this issue.
+In \cref{price-attribute} further discussions will be provided on this issue.

 ## Dimensions

-Details of dimension tables can be referred to Figure \ref{fig:overall}.
+Details of dimension tables can be referred to \cref{fig:overall}.
 Most dimensions are as simple as "ID+name", while the *Date* dimension is relatively complicated.
 First of all, unlike other dimensions, there is no existing ID for *Date*.
 In this project, a string in format of "YYYYMMDD" is chosen as the ID for *Date*,